Here's a little bit of Extra Room science...!

 Yes!
 When used together, each of these standard methods can go a long way in controlling the transfer of unwanted sound.
-However, at Extra Rooms we also fit windows with sound isolating shutters (to both leafs), apply acoustic triple glazing and use noise lock doors.
+However, at Extra Rooms, all of our rooms that are 45db and above, have twin sets of windows and doors, so there is an inner and an outer set to enable us to reach the guaranteed reduction.
 When combined, the effect of all these solutions is tremendous.

 Yes!
 We conducted the following experiment on a recording studio and mixing room we built recently:

 A large ghetto blaster was placed inside, a few inches away from the front walls (we say walls because it was built a room within a room – for maximum effect) of the building and the music volume was pumped up to the max.
 The reading was over 120 decibels - this is the threshold of pain, and hearing loss can occur after less than 8 minutes at this level.

 The ghetto blaster was left on and the doors to the recording studio and music room were closed.
 We then took a decibel meter reading outside the building.
 The decibel meter scale starts at just over 50 decibels and the needle did not even move, no reading was achieved.
 (At this point we were concerned that the decibel meter had broken (from the initial reading next to the ghetto blaster) but whispering to comment on this made it bounce violently to the right – phew!)